picandocodigo/List-Category-Posts/readme.txt

 * **dateformat** - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example: `[catlist id=42 dateformat="l F dS, Y"]` would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.

 * **excerpt** - Display the post's excerpt.
-Default is 'no', use excerpt=yes to activate it.
-If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its images and shortcodes.
+Default is 'no', use `excerpt=yes` to activate it.
+If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its images, shortcodes and HTML tags.
 The limit is set by the *excerpt_size* parameter (55 words by default).
-It respects your theme's allowed HTML tags and doesn't strip them from the excerpt.
-If you want to strip tags, use `excerpt_strip=yes`.
+If you want the automatically generated excerpt to respect your theme's allowed HTML tags, you should use `excerpt_strip=no`.
+If the post has an excerpt, the HTML tags are automatically stripped.
+If you want to overwrite the post's excerpt with an automatically generated one (may be usefull to allow HTML tags), use `excerpt_overwrite=yes`.
+I added this last parameter to have consistency across excerpts.

 * **excerpt_size** - Set the number of *words* to display from the excerpt.
 Default is 55.
-Eg: `excerpt_size = 30`
+Eg: `excerpt_size=30`

 * **excerpt_strip** - Set it to `yes` to strip the excerpt's HTML tags.